jiaweing/dotnet8-jwt-api-boilerplate/README.md

 # Dotnet 8 API Boilerplate with MySQL & JWT Auth

 This is a simple barebones API boilerplate that has JWT configured for authentication and database setup with MySQL.
-No framework required, just pure dotnet 8.
+As well as all the basic things to get started like Serilog, Rate Limits and Swagger properly configured.
+No framework lockins, only dotnet.
 Sample controllers are also included for role authorization.

 ## Features
 - MySQL Database with EFCore